 Disclaimer: This content is not provided or commissioned by American Express.
 Opinions expressed here are authors alone, not those of American Express, and have not been reviewed, approved or otherwise endorsed by American Express.
 This site may be compensated through American Express Affiliate Program.

 Important Note!
 The information in this article is believed to be accurate as of the date it was written.
 Please keep in mind that credit card offers change frequently.
 Therefore, we can not guarantee the accuracy of the information in this article.
 Please verify all terms and conditions of any credit or charge card prior to applying.

-Updated December 2, 2013 and originally published February 22, 2012.
+Updated March 3, 2014 and originally published February 22, 2012.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
-Follow @flexo on Twitter and visit our Facebook page for more updates.
+Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.